shan-weiqiang/shan-weiqiang.github.io/_posts/2025-05-24-static-storage-niftty-counter.md

 - *static* variables: *internal linkage*
 - *static* local variables inside functions: *no linkage*

-Since the *static initialization order fiasco* only happens between *static objects* which has *external linkage*, we only consider global variables and static members of a class.
-I call them *static objects* in following content.
+Since the *static initialization order fiasco* only happens between *static objects* which have *external linkage*, we only consider global variables and static members of a class.
+I call them *static objects* in the following content.

 # Initialization and destruction order of static objects

 Simply put:

-- Inside one translation unit(TU), static objects are initialized in the order of their appearance and deinitialized in reverse order.
+- Inside one translation unit (TU), static objects are initialized in the order of their appearance and deinitialized in reverse order.
-- Across TU, the order is unspecified.
+- Across TUs, the order is unspecified.
 - Initialization order:
     - Global variables and *static* class members: Initialization happens before `main`; Deinitialization happens after `main`
     - *static* local variables: initialization at first use and deinitialization after `main`
     - *static* variables inside TU: Initialization happens before `main`; Deinitialization happens after `main`

-*static initialization order fiasco* happens when *static objects* across TUs depends on each other:
+*static initialization order fiasco* happens when *static objects* across TUs depend on each other:

 ```c++
 // file1.h